Bytes and Bits

 ★★★★☆

 I absolutely loved Foundations of Graphics & Compute: Volume 3: Computing!
 It completely changed my perspective on webgpu.
 At first I wasn't sure about Databases & Big Data, but by chapter 3 I was completely hooked.
-The way the author explains Databases & Big Data is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Computers & Technology.
-What I appreciated most was how the book made Books feel so accessible.
+The way the author explains Computers & Technology is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Databases & Big Data.
+What I appreciated most was how the book made Computers & Technology feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★